CorvaeOboro/ultima_online_mods/Z_InstallNotes/README.md

 - for Art and Gumps click Load . ( this will freeze for a few seconds )
 - switch to the Features tab , in the upper left Autopatch , set the file path to the TXT file included in the mod ( example= C:\ultima_online_mods\ART_00_ALL.txt )
 - set the drop down to match the category ( Art (S) = item art , Gumps = ui )
+- click the Apply button ( this will show progress and ok when completed )

 ![Mulpatcher_Autopatch](/Z_InstallNotes/z_install_mulpatcher_patch_01.jpg?raw=true "Mulpatcher_Autopatch")